Class (programming): Sealed

+non-sealed is another keyword used to declare that a class or interface which extends a sealed class can be extended by unknown classes.

-Open class
+Open

-An open class is one that can be changed.
+An open class can be changed.
 Typically, an executable program cannot be changed by customers.
 Developers can often change some classes, but typically cannot change standard or built-in ones.
 In Ruby, all classes are open.
-In Python, classes can be created at runtime, and all can be modified afterwards.
+In Python, classes can be created at runtime, and all can be modified afterward.
 Objective-C categories permit the programmer to add methods to an existing class without the need to recompile that class or even have access to its source code.

-Mixins
+Mixin

-Some languages have special support for mixins, though in any language with multiple inheritance a mixin is simply a class that does not represent an is-a-type-of relationship.
+Some languages have special support for mixins, though, in any language with multiple inheritance, a mixin is simply a class that does not represent an is-a-type-of relationship.
 Mixins are typically used to add the same methods to multiple classes; for example, a class UnicodeConversionMixin might provide a method called unicode_to_ascii when included in classes FileReader and WebPageScraper that do not share a common parent.

 Partial

 In languages supporting the feature, a partial class is a class whose definition may be split into multiple pieces, within a single source-code file or across multiple files.
-The pieces are merged at compile-time, making compiler output the same as for a non-partial class.
+The pieces are merged at compile time, making compiler output the same as for a non-partial class.

-The primary motivation for introduction of partial classes is to facilitate the implementation of code generators, such as visual designers.
+The primary motivation for the introduction of partial classes is to facilitate the implementation of code generators, such as visual designers.
 It is otherwise a challenge or compromise to develop code generators that can manage the generated code when it is interleaved within developer-written code.
 Using partial classes, a code generator can process a separate file or coarse-grained partial class within a file, and is thus alleviated from intricately interjecting generated code via extensive parsing, increasing compiler efficiency and eliminating the potential risk of corrupting developer code.
 In a simple implementation of partial classes, the compiler can perform a phase of precompilation where it "unifies" all the parts of a partial class.
 Then, compilation can proceed as usual.

 Other benefits and effects of the partial class feature include: